By Deirdre Murray, Managing Consultant/Executive Coach, Trainer and Facilitator with PEOPLE RESOURCES

 About the author

-Deirdre Murray is a Master Executive Coach, Trainer and Facilitator with PEOPLE RESOURCES and co-author of “Emotional Intelligence, (EQ), A Leadership Imperative!”
-She partners with leaders and teams to maximise their potential through focused, timely coaching and leadership development.
-Her second book “Communicate with Impact,” is out now at www.peopleresources.ie.
+Deirdre is co-author of “Emotional Intelligence (EQ) – A Leadership Imperative!”
+Her second book in the management briefs series, “Communicate with Impact!
+Communicate & Influence Successfully,” is out now at www.peopleresources.ie.
 She is a regular motivational speaker at conferences, seminars and on radio broadcasts and provides journal entries for leading business magazines.
-For more information, you can contact Deirdre at firstname.lastname@example.org.